zameel7/GCSJLeaderboard/README.md

 ## Overview

 This API provides leaderboard data for the Google Cloud Study Jam Cohort 1 conducted from September 6, 2023, to October 2, 2023.
 It retrieves and formats data from Google Sheets to display the scores and progress of participants in the study jam.

+> We have also added an additional column `Group` to the end of the sheet just to split the participants into groups

 ## Table of Contents